 It had been almost 3 years since my last visit to Jaci’s Safari Lodge.
 On that last visit, we were accompanied by our children.
 They absolutely loved it.
 My son celebrated his 9th birthday there and the wonderful staff baked a special cake for him and sang for him.
 This time, I had been invited to experience the new Starbed Suites and I found that this was not all that had changed since our last visit.

 It is not often that I walk into my room and my awestruck jaw drops open but that is exactly what happened to me at Jaci’s Starbed Suite.
-It was a wonderful explosion of colour and certainly one of the most spacious and glamorous luxury lodge suites I’ve ever had the privilege of staying in – and I hadn’t even seen the Starbed yet!
+It was a wonderful explosion of colour and certainly one of the most spacious and glamorous glamping resort suites I’ve ever had the privilege of staying in – and I hadn’t even seen the Starbed yet!

 We climbed up the outdoor staircase and found the Starbed perched on top of the massive suite surrounded by mosquito netting.
 The views of the surrounding bush and the river were amazing in the day and even better at night when a million stars glittered in the clear sky like diamonds.